yugabyte/yb-sql-workshop/isolation-levels/README.md

 Look for the two subdirectories `basic_tests_ysqlsh_companion` and `retry_loop_ysqlsh_companion`.

-## The `ysqlsh` companion tests for the tests described in the section *"A selection of atomic tests designed to strengthen your understanding of the snapshot and serializable isolation levels"*.
+## The `ysqlsh` companion tests for the basic tests

+These tests are described in the section *"A selection of atomic tests designed to strengthen your understanding of the snapshot and serializable isolation levels"*.

 These tests are in the `basic_tests_ysqlsh_companion` subdirectory.
 Notice these files: `blue_1.sql`, `red_1.sql`, `blue_2.sql`, `red_2.sql`, `blue_3.sql`, `red_3.sql`, and `blue_4.sql`.
 Run them in this order at the prompt of two concurrent `ysqlsh` sessions.
 Run the `blue*` files in one session and the `red*` files in the other.
 (I found it convenient to set the backround color of each of the terminal windows appropraitely.)